 Over the winter months, I typically take a leave of absence from my position with GRR to do environmental work in Northern Alberta and Saskatchewan.
 While up north, I basically snowshoe all day, recording the tracks of all of the animals I find, or occasionally back-trail animals such as lynx, coyote, wolf, caribou, fisher, and moose.

-The things that I learned in the Anake program have certainly shaped me in powerful ways.
+The things that I learned in The Immersion have certainly shaped me in powerful ways.
 In some ways, I’m still learning from the experience.
 I do know that without the foundation that the program laid in my life, I certainly would not be where I am today, doing the amazing work that I am so grateful to do.

 I’m not sure where the adventure will next lead, but the biggest part right now is parenthood.
 Khy and I have had a son, Finn, and he keeps us both busy most of the time.